praveenkumar136/M1_Game_RockPaperScissors/1_Requirements/README.md

 ### Why
 - This project uses simple function it is very compact to work.
 ### How
-- By implementing mutilevel program it can be achived .
+- By implementing mutilevel program it can be achived.

+## Detail requirements
+### High Level Requirements:
+ - This project can be implemented by using c language in both windows and linux os.
+ - This project requires a random number generator function.
+### Low level Requirements:
+ - The Random number has to generate the numbers with in the specified range of number.
+  - The comparasion of the character from the player input and the computer generated has to be taken care.